-While the volunteer experience will be different for everyone, here are a few of the most common perks and benefits associated with volunteering your time and talents in your retirement and golden years.
+While the volunteer experience can be different for everyone, here are a few of the most common perks and benefits associated with volunteering throughout your retirement and golden years.

-- Learning new skills and cultivate new experiences
+- Learn new skills and cultivate new experiences

 Reap the Health and Lifestyle Benefits of Volunteering in Just a Year

-According to research, seniors who reported lower levels of depression, anxiety, loneliness, and social isolation from volunteering noticed improvements within the first year of getting involved with their chosen activity or program.
-So whether you or a loved one have been struggling with physical or mental health issues for some time, or are looking for ways to lower your risk, getting involved can deliver fast and measurable results that can kick in as quickly as day one!
+According to research, seniors who reported lower levels of depression, anxiety, loneliness, and social isolation as a result of volunteering, noticed improvements within the first year of becoming a volunteer.
+Whether you or a loved one have been struggling with physical or mental health issues for some time, or are looking for way to lower your risk, volunteering can deliver fast and measurable results that can kick in as quickly as day one!

 Best Volunteering Opportunities and Activities for Seniors and Retired Adults

-- Help support service member and military families.
+- Find ways to support service members and military families

-- Like to talk to people or need a little help coming out of your shell?
-Work the phones fundraising for charity or your favorite organization.
+- Work on the phones fundraising for charity or your favorite organization

-And remember: you don’t have to commit to just one organization or cause.
-To find the perfect fit or if you have many interests, consider lending your time and talents to multiple organizations!
+Remember, you do not need to commit to just one organization or cause.
+To find the perfect fit, consider lending your time and talents to multiple organizations!